divinity666/ruby-grafana-reporter/README.md

 ### Features

+* Use Asciidoctor or ERB template language for defining templates
+* Render your templates as PDF (default), HTML, CSV, text files and any other format you can think of
-* Supports creation of reports for multiple [grafana](https://github.com/grafana/grafana) dashboards (and also multiple grafana installations!) in one resulting report
+* Create reports containing data from multiple [grafana](https://github.com/grafana/grafana) dashboards or even multiple grafana installations
-* PDF (default), HTML and many other report formats are supported
-* Easy-to-use configuration wizard, including fully automated functionality to create a demo report for your dashboard
+* Easy-to-use configuration wizard including automated demo report creation
 * Include dynamic content from grafana (find here a reference for all [asciidcotor reporter calls](FUNCTION_CALLS.md)):
   * panels as images